Ivan Bogachev

 The universe is self-similar.
 Structures interact and can be combined into more complex ones, and they can be disassembled.

-The construction of these more and more complex structures is the evolution of matter.
+Construction of these more and more complex structures is the evolution of matter.

 Random interactions happen all over the universe.
 Creation happens all over the universe.
 The process of evolution happens all over the universe.
-Randomly created different structures form the branches of evolution.
+Randomly created different structures form branches of evolution.

 Complex structures can be destroyed.
 Matter will return to the form of more simple structures.
 They can be combined again.
 And destroyed again.
 And so on.
 The process of evolution goes in waves.